edocsil47/guildbuilders/README.md

 | PARAMETER | TYPE | DESCRIPTION |
 | --------- | ---- | ----------- |
 | guildId   | [Snowflake](https://discord.js.org/#/docs/discord.js/main/typedef/Snowflake) | The id of the guild to add[^1] |

+[^1]: Adding a guild does not update the commands in Discord.
+They still need to be deployed

 Returns: [GuildContextMenuCommandBuilder](#guildcontextmenucommandbuilder-extends-contextmenucommandbuilder)